MichelleW1234/Arcade/README.md

 New game ideas:

-- Some whack-a-mole -eqsque game (whack-an-alien?)
+- A claw machine to win prizes